DataDog/datadog-operator/docs/quick-start.md

 # Quick Start

 To use the Datadog Operator, deploy it in your Kubernetes cluster.
-Then create a `DatadogAgentDeployment` Kubernetes resource that contains the Datadog deployment configuration.
+Then create a `DatadogAgent` Kubernetes resource that contains the Datadog deployment configuration.

 ## Deploy the Datadog Operator